EverythingSuckz/TG-FileStreamBot/README.md

 <hr>

 > [!WARNING]
-> This branch is still under development and it is adviced to use the [python branch](https://github.com/EverythingSuckz/TG-FileStreamBot/tree/main).
+> This branch is still under development and it is advised to use the [python branch](https://github.com/EverythingSuckz/TG-FileStreamBot/tree/main).

 <hr>